belablotski/APL/APL_LINTER.md

 The process involves four main stages:

+1.  **Standard Library Loading:** The linter first looks for a file named `APL_STL.yml` in the same directory as the `APL_RUNTIME.md` file specified for the execution environment.
+If found, it parses this file and adds all defined tools to its internal Tool Registry as agent-native tools.
-1.  **Configuration and Tool Discovery:** The linter begins by finding and parsing the `.aplconfig` file.
+2.  **Configuration and Tool Discovery:** The linter then finds and parses the `.aplconfig` file.
 It identifies all `tool_paths` and scans them for `*.tool.apl` definition files.
-It builds an in-memory **Tool Registry** of all available custom tools, parsing their `inputs` and `outputs` for later validation.
+It adds all discovered custom tools to the Tool Registry, potentially overriding standard library tools of the same name.

-2.  **Parsing and Syntax Validation:** The linter parses the YAML structure of the target `.apl` file.
+3.  **Parsing and Syntax Validation:** The linter parses the YAML structure of the target `.apl` file.
 It checks for basic syntax errors and ensures the program conforms to the fundamental structure (e.g., presence of phases, steps with `name` and `tool` keys).

-3.  **Logical Flow and Tool Validation:** This is the core of the linting process.
-The linter builds a model of the program's execution flow and state management.
-It simulates the program's execution path step-by-step.
-For each step, it performs two key checks:
+4.  **Logical Flow and Tool Validation:** This is the core of the linting process.
+The linter performs a state-aware, sequential analysis of the program.
+It initializes a "known variables" model with the program's `inputs` and built-in variables (e.g., `module_path`).
+Then, it simulates the execution path step-by-step.
+For each step, it first validates that all templated variables used in the step's parameters exist in the current state model.
+After validation, it updates the state model with any variables registered by that step (via `register` or `set_vars`) before moving to the next one.

+    During this simulation, it performs two key checks for each step:
     *   **Tool Existence:** It verifies that the specified `tool` exists.
 It first checks against the list of **Standard Tools** (`shell`, `read_file`, etc.).
 If no match is found, it checks against the **Tool Registry**, which contains all discovered **Custom Tools** (both agent-native and APL-defined).
     *   **Parameter Validation:** It validates that the parameters passed to the tool are correct.
 For APL-defined tools, it checks the `with_inputs` block against the tool's declared `inputs`.
 For Standard tools, it checks for required parameters (e.g., `path` for `read_file`).
 The linter also recognizes the `using` keyword as a valid parameter for passing contextual hints to agent-native tools.
+For the special `set_vars` tool, the linter will parse the `vars` map and add each key to its internal model of the Execution Register, making them available for subsequent template validation.

 4.  **Reporting:** The linter generates a report detailing any errors or warnings it found, along with line numbers and clear explanations.
 A successful linting process will result in no output.